Techtonica/curriculum/data-structures/hash-table.md

 Runtime complexity

 ### Motivation
-Hash tables are one of the most frequestly used data structures.
+Hash tables are one of the most frequently used data structures.
 You'll use them in your code a lot, so knowing how and when to use hash tables is important.

 Knowing how hash tables work will give you a deeper understanding of why hash tables are used and what they're good for.
 Hash tables are also often used in the solution to interview questions.

 ### Objective
 **Students will be able to:**
-- Learn about hashing algorithms
+- Understand basic hashing algorithms
 - Know the runtime of hash table operations
 - Be able to identify problems where hash tables could be used
 - Be able to write code that uses hash tables to solve problems